 An inquiry should be directed, in writing, to the Chairperson of the Ethics Committee.
 4.3.3 Filing a Formal Complaint.

 A complaint must be addressed in writing, by registered mail or courier delivery service, to the Chairperson of the Ethics Committee, and signed by the person(s) responsible for its initiation.
 A complaint must contain a clear account of the nature of the complaint, including the name of the accused person(s), a detailed description of what is alleged to have happened and why the complainant considers it a breach of the Principles of Ethics.
 A complaint must be accompanied by the following signed statement: "I have read the Code of Ethics of the TSCP/TICP.
-I agree to the use of the procedures described in these documents in the investigation of the charge I rander read the Code of Ethics of the TSCP/TICP.
-Tagree to the use of the procedures described in these documents in the investigation of the charge I have made against Dr./Mr./Ms./Mrs.\\\\\\ and request that appropriate action be taken.
-I hereby give permission for a copy of my complaint to be given to Dr./Mr./Ms./Mrs.\\\\\ and to such other persons as you and the Ethics Committee may deem necessary."
+I agree to the use of the procedures described in these documents in the investigation of the charge I procedures described in these documents in the investigation of the charge I have made against Dr./Mr./Ms./Mrs. and request that appropriate action be taken.
+I hereby give permission for a copy of my complaint to be given to Dr./Mr./Ms./Mrs. and to such other persons as you and the Ethics Committee may deem necessary."
 4.3.4 Ethics Committee.